JamesMusyoka/Irene-Portfolio/README.md

-# Irene Okech
+# James Muito Musyoka
-#### This application is all about my Career, skills and experience, 11th April 2023.
+#### This Application shows all what Irene has been doing her Career wide(Skills and Knowledge, Experience and also Services she offers), 11th April 2023.
 ## Description
 This website contains a lot of information on different stuffs like if you may need recipes , i create websites to help pass important information and it also gives information to users or other developers.
 ## Setup/Installation Requirements